Date of Award

 Finally, bootstrapping techniques were applied to detrital zircon U-Pb ages, from two modern river systems, which allowed for the determination of statistical confidence intervals that constrained the variation in the age spectra imposed by finite sampling.
 The technique essentially removed that portion of the sample zircon age spectra that carries little discriminating power, thus highlighting spectral components which are unique.
 This approach provided a framework in which detrital zircon (or other mineral) ages can be compared and interpreted in an objective and statistically constrained context.

 Hietpas, Jack, "Investigating the Utility of Detrital Mineral Microchemistry and Radiogenic Isotope Compositions as Provenance Discriminators" (2012).
-Earth Sciences - Dissertations.
-Paper 29.
+Earth & Environmental Sciences - Dissertations.
+29.